noahehall/theBookOfNoah/0current/apitech.md

     - applied to a message between two nodes, not to a resource itself

 ### response headers
-  - provides context about the response/server providing the response
+  - provides context about the response/server providing the response but doesnt related to the content of the message
   - www-authenticate: defines the authentication method that should be used to gain access to a resource. always sent along with a 401 unauthorized response
   - proxy-authenticate: contains information on how to authenticate. see `www-authenticate`
   - x-content-type-options: informs the client that `content-type` headers should not be changed and must be followed